jamaps/arcpy_scripts/README.md

 ### arcpy_scripts

-a small collection of my python scripts for arcgis
+a few short python scripts for automating geoprocessing tasks in arcgis